Irish dancers from The Hession School in Co. Galway choreographed a top-notch routine to wow Ed Sheeran.

-When pop sensation Ed Sheeran announced that he was in search of “proper céilí dancers to star in the video” for his upcoming song 'Galway Girl,' Irish dancers around the world have been vying for his attention.
+Back in 2017 when pop sensation Ed Sheeran announced that he was in search of “proper céilí dancers to star in the video” for his song "Galway Girl".
+Irish dancers around the world were vying for his attention.

-However, this group of eight Irish dancers from the Hession School of Irish Dance has blown it out of the park!
+However, this group of eight Irish dancers from the Hession School of Irish Dance blew it out of the park!

-The girls dance on the Claddagh in the heart of Galway.
-They begin by dancing in perfect time to Sheeran's mega-hit 'Shape of You' and gradually transition into 'A Lovely Madness' by Beoga, a band which is also featuring on Sheeran's upcoming song.
+The girls perform on the Claddagh in the heart of Galway.
+They begin by dancing in perfect time to Sheeran's mega-hit "Shape of You" and gradually transition into "A Lovely Madness" by Beoga, a band that is also featuring on Sheeran's upcoming song.

-Their fantastic video opens with a few false starts, which makes it all the more endearing, and some beautiful shots of the swans on the Claddagh before the girls show off some serious skills.
+Their fantastic video which has been viewed more than a million times opens with a few false starts, which makes it all the more endearing, and some beautiful shots of the swans on the Claddagh before the girls show off some serious skills.

 He said he has been working with the Belfast-based trad band Beoga and that he is planning a trip to Ireland soon to shoot the video for one of the songs.
 He revealed that the song includes a fiddle, pipe, and bodhran, and Sheeran predicts it will become something of an anthem for his Irish fans.